Cedric0303/CV-lecture-notes/notes.md

 - derivative of a row/col of image can be noisy
 - solution 1: smooth (blur) image first (convolve with a gaussian blur) before derivative
-- solution 2: filter image with derivativ applied to gaussian filter (easier to compute)
+- solution 2: filter image with derivative applied to gaussian filter (easier to compute)

 ## Canny edge detection

-- detect edges based on image gradient, + additional processing to improve edge map
+- detect edges based on image gradient, + add. processing to improve edge map
 - steps:

   - filter with derivative of gaussian filters